izziegeez/Divvyup/README.md

 	* Party page: send info on all active parties and the individual party
 	* Contribute page: send info on individual party
 	* Error page: sends error info
 - `POST`:
 	* Login page: create a new user
 	* Host page: create a new party
-	* Contribute page: update individual user and party information
+	* Contribute page: update individual user and party information -`Socket.io`: We use Socket.io(a Node.JS package) to ensure realtime update -Server Events:
+		*join: adds the user to the party specified, creates a new one if it doesn’t exist *endParty: archives the current party and sends out payment information *leaveParty: indicates the user has left the party in the party’s info
+	addItems: users can add the cost of the item they bring as they come to the party

+	-Client Events:
+		*endParty: redirects all users to payment page *leaveParty: redirects to profile page
+		*attendanceChange: updates attendee list and cost

 ## Security
 - `Bcrypt` (a Node.JS package)